Traditional Chinese Painting

 The skill of using strokes and ink is an important part of the formation of Chinese painting.
-Its strokes have stressed the varieties on thick and thin, swiftness and slowness, with syncopated cadence, turning and breaking, square and round to express the tactile sensation of the objects.
+Its strokes have stressed the varieties of thick and thin, swiftness and slowness, with syncopated cadence, turning and breaking, square and round to express the tactile sensation of the objects.
 In general, Chinese painting uses ink is subtle in the combination of shade and light as entirely shade or light is not good for conveying the spirit of the picture.
 Its shade part looks wonderful but not mechanical and the light part is delicately beautiful but not gloomy.

 Chinese painting is particular in applying colors.
-Its colors most are from natural mineral materials and the animal shell.
+Its colors are from natural mineral materials and animal shells.
 They can bear all kinds of weather and not fade, and they are often applied to the picture levelly.
 This way of applying colors pursues the original colors of the objects, the change of light and shadow does not often appear.

 The artistic expression of Chinese painting differs from that of western painting because of its tools for painting.
-To draw a Chinese painting, the writing brush, ink stick, rice paper, and ink-stone are necessary.
+To draw a Chinese painting, a writing brush, ink stick, rice paper, and ink stone are necessary.
 Especially for rice paper ( Xuan paper), is the best tool for Chinese painting because it has a nice texture to allow the writing brush, wet with Chinese ink and held in a well-trained hand to move freely on it, making strokes varying from shade to light, from real to imaginative.

 Generally, Chinese painting is drawn on rice paper.
 But in the fans, porcelain, bowls and dishes you also find beautiful Chinese pictures when you shop in the tourist shopping streets or eat in some specialty restaurants.
-Besides, the Chinese pictures are also drawn on the silk, screens, even on many ancient tombs' walls.
+Besides, the Chinese pictures are also drawn on the silk, screens, and even on many ancient tombs' walls.

 Chinese painting is diverse in its shapes.
-Except for the mural, there are traverse, vertical, square, round, and flat in shapes, it also differs in size and length.
+Except for the mural, there are traverse, vertical, square, round, and flat shapes, it also differs in size and length.